MenaraSolutions/geographer/README.md

 $country->getStates(); // A collection of all states
 ```

-Geonames, ISO 3166-1 alpha-2 and alpha-3 are three viable options to reference country in your data store.
+Geonames, ISO 3166-1 alpha-2, alpha-3 and numeric codes are four viable options to reference country in your data store.

 ## State API